Scientific Name

 Most species develop large root systems and must be kept in a large pot with a soil mix and excellent drainage to avoid root rot.
 These plants are sometimes planted so that some root systems are shown.

-Nananthus are propagated by cuttings and seeds.
+Nananthus is propagated by cuttings and seeds.

 See more at How to Grow and Care for Nananthus.